oskiegarcia/terraform-workshop/prac02-keypair-securitygroup/readme.md

 - Security Group

 ## Remote state
-Setup backend to store terraform state in Amazon S3
+Setup backend to store terraform state (remember *.tfstate ?) in Amazon S3
-  1. Create bucket in AWS
+  1. Create S3 bucket in AWS (if you have not done it earlier while setting up)
-        1. Create an S3 bucket (Note that bucket name is unique globally)
+     1. Create an S3 bucket (Note that bucket name is unique globally worldwide)
      2. Create folder called "mytf"

   2. Configure the bucket and path in backend.tf